rectorphp/rector/README.md

 }
 ```

-This is how file structure should look like:
+This is how the file structure should look like:

 ```bash
 /src/YourCode.php